 In all these cases, I argued that the absence of ties to an international terrorist group like Al-Qaeda does not mean the act the act is not terrorism.

-(And this is a good place to clarify one possible confusion: by "sudden" I do not mean that the jihadi abruptly engages in his act of violence but that it comes as a sudden surprise to the victims, law enforcement, and the public.)
+(This is a good place to clarify a possible confusion: by "sudden" I do not mean that the jihadi abruptly engages in his act of violence without preparation but that it comes as a sudden surprise to the victims, law enforcement, and the public.)

 Others then found this term useful and picked it up; a Google search finds some 21,000 citations, including particularly prominent mention in the Sulejman Talovic and Omeed A. Popal cases.
 Several blogs have systematically documented the phenomenon, including rayra.net and Freedom's Enemies.
 Also, see an article by Srdja Trifkovic, "Sudden Jihad Syndrome in Vienna," for a listing of many cases.